 Awash in the glory of seeing three presidential museums in one Virginia week, we (I) set a family goal to see them all.
-Kris found a presidential fact sheet on the back of a cereal box, cut it out, and put it on Z’s changing table.
-Z began to share our passion.
+Kris found a presidential fact sheet on the back of a cereal box, cut it out, and put it on Zach’s changing table.
+Zach began to share our passion.

 I searched for the closest presidential museums, learned that Zachary Taylor did not have a museum or historic home, and planned a trip north to Eisenhower’s home in Abilene, KS.